Skip to Content

 By referring to the next section on primal and subprimal cuts, it will be easier to deduce the ‘where’ and ‘why’ of steak cuts — where the particular type of steak comes from on the cattle and why it is more or less tender (you’ll see a lot of rib and loin cuts here).

-Here’s the list of the most tender steak cuts:
+Here’s the list of the most tender cut of steak:

 The Anatomy of A Steak